Kingly77/Project/Readme.md

 * [Contact](#contact)

 ## Installation
-* create a new repository (with active braches to work with)in GitHub.
+* Create a new repository (with active braches to work with)in GitHub.
-* copy SSH key from GitHub
+* Copy SSH key from GitHub
-* * In your local computer make a directory using GitBash
+* In your local computer make a directory using GitBash
-* clone the active branch using "git clone <Url> -b <active branch name>
+* Clone the active branch using "git clone <Url> -b <active branch name>
-* start to work on the project using any code editor , then add ,commit and push to the git repository.
+* Start to work on the project using any code editor , then add ,commit and push to the git repository.
 * Now the project is locally saved in your computer and remotly saved in GitHUb.
 * After all the work is done , set your gitHub pages to main and save it.
 * Now the project is live on the web.